wtaylor17/wtaylor17/README.md

 My personal interests include competitive programming (mostly on [kattis](https://open.kattis.com/)) and deep learning visualization techniques.

-- 🔭   I’m currently working on research in the area of sequence processing using new RNN architectures
+- 🔭   I’m currently working on research in the area of sequence processing using [new RNN architectures](https://github.com/wtaylor17/VPRNN)
 - 🤖🚶 Additional current research on [volume-preserving neural networks](https://github.com/wtaylor17/vpnn-tf2) and human movement analysis
 - 👯   I’m looking to collaborate on anything python, deep learning, or new testing frameworks
-- ㊙️   Major projects in areas mentioned above hope to go public within the next year
 - 📫   Reach me by email: wtaylor@upei.ca